TheCacophonyProject/modemd/README.md

 # modemd

-App for controlling the USB modems plugged into the Raspberry Pi
+App for controlling the USB modems plugged into the Raspberry Pi.